-Provider agrees that except for applicable deductibles, copayments or coinsurance, and except as otherwise required by law, in no event, including but not limited to non-payment, Blue Cross NC insolvency or breach of this agreement, shall provider bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any direct or indirect recourse for covered services against a Blue Cross NC member, a person acting on such Blue Cross NC member's behalf or a third party including but not limited to subrogation and workers' compensation carriers.
+Provider agrees that except for applicable deductibles, copayments or coinsurance, and except as otherwise required by law, in no event, including but not limited to nonpayment, Blue Cross NC insolvency or breach of this agreement, shall provider bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any direct or indirect recourse for covered services against a Blue Cross NC member, a person acting on such Blue Cross NC member's behalf or a third party including but not limited to subrogation and workers' compensation carriers.
 Provider agrees that it is the provider's obligation to collect applicable Blue Cross NC member deductibles, copayment and coinsurance, if any, as well as fees for non-covered services.
-Provider may not collect fees for non-covered services or supplies unless, before services are rendered or supplies are provided, the Blue Cross NC member that the specific services to be rendered and/or supplies to be provided are not covered by his or her health benefits plan.
+Provider may not collect fees for non-covered services or supplies unless, before services are rendered or supplies are provided, the Blue Cross NC member has received an organization determination from Blue Cross NC informing the member that the specific services to be rendered and/or supplies to be provided are not covered by his or her health benefits plan.